liana-zhu/ACM-Main-Website/README.md

 - George Chan ( Web Committee )
 - Ralph Belleca ( Web Committee )

-## Instructions for running the project are found in develop branch README
+Note: Instructions for running the project are found in develop branch README